trufflesuite/truffle/packages/truffle-core/README.md

 ...
 ```

-Next, we need to tell Truffle how to process CSJX files, so if it finds one in any build target it knows what to do.
+Next, we need to tell Truffle how to process CJSX files, so if it finds one in any build target it knows what to do.
 First create a file within your project called `cjsx.js` (we'll put ours in a `./lib` directory), then add the following code.
 In it, we tell Truffle to use `coffee-react-transform` on the file's contents and then send the result back down to the default CoffeeScript processor:

 ```javascript
 var transform = require('coffee-react-transform');